PostState/About_PostState/Participants_of_PostState.md

 The place of residence of the Poststate Citizen in the territory of any classical state is considered as the embassy of the Poststate in the territory of the classical state

-The Citizen (and only a Citizen) can gain additional Governors status Citizens and Users can gain additional status within the Poststate, such as Gamer and/or Validator In this cases, Citizens get access to additional functionality, which also gives additional obligations
+The Citizen (and only a Citizen) can gain additional Actors status Citizens and Users can gain additional status within the Poststate, such as Gamer and/or Validator In this cases, Citizens get access to additional functionality, which also gives additional obligations